 "Superb resort full of character and excellent ski runs with good weather and snow conditions."
 Graham Pooley

 If observing the Northern Lights is something you've wanted to tick off your bucket list for a while, March is statistically the best month to get a glimpse of this majestic phenomenon.
-Tromsø in particular offers one of the highest probabilities of experiencing the Northern Lights in the world either by boat or from a cable car to 420m above the Artic City.
-For an unforgettable eight day multi-destination trip called the Ski & Aurora Explorer Ski Safari, we combine this city with five days skiing in the award-winning resort of Trysil.
+Tromsø in particular offers one of the highest probabilities of experiencing the Northern Lights in the world, either by boat or from a cable car to 420m above the Arctic City.
+For an unforgettable eight-day multi-destination trip called the Ski & Northern Lights Ski Safari, we combine this city with five days skiing in the award-winning resort of Norefjell.

-What our customers say about the Ski & Aurora Explorer Ski Safari
+What our customers say about the Ski & Northern Lights Ski Safari

-When booking a once-in-a-lifetime heli- or cat-skiing trip, you’ll want to be sure that poor conditions don’t ruin your day.
+When booking a once-in-a-lifetime heli- or cat-skiing trip, you’ll want to be sure that poor conditions don’t ruin your experience.

-Enhanced by the months of snowfall earlier in the season, the snowpack is usually well settled and at its deepest by March, providing a scintillating balance of fresh powder and compact snow.
-With exceptional snow beneath you and the weather above reliably stable, the odds of having the day called off are pretty slim.
+Enhanced by the months of snowfall earlier in the season, the snowpack is many of our resorts is usually well established and at its deepest by March, providing a perfect balance of fresh powder and compact snow.
+With exceptional snow beneath you and generally stable weather, the odds of having the day called off are pretty slim.

-Cat-skiing is bound to have confident skiers purring their way through the finest waist-deep powder in the world, whilst heli-skiing takes powder addicts whose love for skiing to new heights by offering a similar experience with unrivalled views of mountain ranges en route to the drop-off point.
+Cat-skiing attracts confident skiers who want to float their way through the finest waist-deep powder in the world, whilst heli-skiing takes powder addicts to new heights by offering unrivalled views of mountain ranges before dropping into impressive and untouched terrain.

 Many of our team have first-hand experience skiing in March and know exactly where the snow-sure destinations are.
 If any of the resorts listed above have caught your eye or you're looking for personal advice, reach out to our experts by calling us on 01273 224060 or enquire online for a tailor-made price.